 - To apply, students must file the Free Application for Federal Student Aid (FAFSA), which determines financial aid need.

-- Graduate, Degree Completion, and part-time undergraduate students must complete the appropriate supplemental financial aid application (see below).
+- Graduate and part-time undergraduate students must complete the appropriate supplemental financial aid application (see below).

 Students applying for financial aid will receive a financial aid award letter, which will: